The-Chaos-Consortium/chaos-and-conquest/docs/backgrounds/priest.md

 You’ve been known to banish a spirit or two from people and places.

 ***Equipment***
-- Necklace of beads - 0 slots
+- Necklace of beads - trivial
 - Holy Water - undead take d8 damage if doused in it, bypassing AV
 - Scroll of Bless